Die Linke: Party foundation

 Negotiations for a formal merger of the PDS and WASG continued through the next year until a final agreement was reached on 27 March 2007.
 The new party, called The Left (Die Linke), held its founding congress in Berlin on 16 June 2007.
 Lothar Bisky and Oskar Lafontaine were elected as co-leaders, while Gregor Gysi became leader of the party's Bundestag group.

 The unified party quickly became a serious force in western Germany for the first time.
-It comfortably surpassed the electoral threshold in Bremen in 2007, and throughout 2008 won seats in Lower Saxony, Hesse and Hamburg.
+It surpassed the electoral threshold in Bremen in 2007, and throughout 2008 won seats in Lower Saxony, Hesse and Hamburg.
 The "five-party system" in Germany was now a reality in the west as well as the east.

-A string of electoral successes followed during the "super election year" of 2009.
-Die Linke achieved 7.5% in the European elections, confirming their enduring nationwide popularity.
-Six state elections were held throughout the year, and in each of them the party either surged ahead or consolidated earlier gains.
-They saw an upswing in Thuringia and Hesse and won seats for the first time in Schleswig-Holstein and Saarland.
-Oskar Lafontaine ran as the party's lead candidate in Saarland, leading the party to a massive success with 21.3% of the vote.
+In 2009, Die Linke achieved 7.5% in the European elections.
+Six state elections were held throughout the year.
+The party saw an upswing in Thuringia and Hesse and won seats for the first time in Schleswig-Holstein and Saarland.
+Oskar Lafontaine ran as the lead candidate in Saarland, leading the party to its best result in a western state with 21.3% of the vote.
 In Saxony and Brandenburg, Die Linke's vote declined slightly, but it remained the second largest party in both states.